srinivassaitangudu/helpers1/docs/coding/all.reading_other_people_code.how_to_guide.md

 - The problem is that code reflects the thought process of the person who wrote the code
-  - The goal of the style guide, code writing guide, linter is precisely to push us to write code consistently so that it's less painful to read
+  - The goal of the style guide, code writing guide, Linter is precisely to push us to write code consistently so that it's less painful to read

 - When you write code first hand, you think about it, and you build your mental